 - No person other than one resident member of the family occupying the residence shall be engaged in the home-based business on the premises.

 - No more than three home-based business licences shall be issued for one residence.

 - There shall be nothing to indicate from the exterior of the dwelling unit or building that it is being used for any purpose other than its principal and approved residential use (no signage permitted).

 - No products or materials shall be sold from or within the residence.

-- No products, materials, or equipment shall be stored inside and outside the residence, or any accessory building on the property.
+- No products, materials, or equipment shall be stored outside the residence, or any accessory building on the property.